Table of contents

 To do that, you have two opportunities.
 The first lies before the retrospective even begins.
 Take the person to coffee and come with a curious mindset.
 Try to understand why they resist your facilitation of the retrospectives.

 For example, you might learn that it’s less about you as the facilitator and more that they don’t believe in the value of retrospectives in the first place.
 In that case, you can try to give them ownership over the retrospective.
-Ask them, “How can we change the retrospective more useful to you?“
+Ask them, “How can we change the retrospective to be more valuable?“

 Alternatively, you might learn that they just think facilitation activities are silly.
 “Games are for kids,” they say.
 “Can’t we just talk like adults?”
 In this case, try helping them understand why facilitation activities are important.
 Don’t preach — you’re better off helping them discover the answer themselves.
 For example, you could say: “One of the reasons I use facilitation activities is to help the team brainstorm possible actions to solve an issue.
 Do you have a suggestion for how to do this without a facilitation activity?”